Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

-Priftin® is indicated for the treatment of pulmonary tuberculosis caused by Mycobacterium tuberculosis.
-Priftin must always be used in combination with one or more antituberculosis drugs to which the isolate is susceptible depending on the phase of treatment [see Dosage and Administration (2) and Clinical Studies (14)].
+Priftin® (rifapentine) is indicated in adults and children 12 years and older for the treatment of active pulmonary tuberculosis (TB) caused by Mycobacterium tuberculosis.
+Priftin must always be used in combination with one or more antituberculosis (anti-TB) drugs to which the isolate is susceptible [see Dosage and Administration (2.1) and Clinical Studies (14.1)].

 Limitations of Use

-Priftin should not be used as a once weekly Continuation Phase regimen in combination with isoniazid in HIV seropositive patients with pulmonary tuberculosis because of a higher rate of failure and/or relapse documented with the presence of rifampin-resistant organisms [see Warnings and Precautions (5.1) and Clinical Studies (14)].
+Priftin should not be used once weekly in the continuation phase regimen in combination with isoniazid (INH) in HIV-infected patients with active pulmonary tuberculosis because of a higher rate of failure and/or relapse with rifampin (RIF)-resistant organisms [see Warnings and Precautions (5.4) and Clinical Studies (14.1)].

-Priftin has not been studied as part of the Initial Phase treatment regimen in HIV seropositive patients with pulmonary tuberculosis.
+Priftin has not been studied as part of the initial phase treatment regimen in HIV-infected patients with active pulmonary tuberculosis.

 Priftin Dosage and Administration

-Priftin has been studied for the treatment of tuberculosis caused by drug-susceptible organisms as part of regimens consisting of an initial 2 month phase followed by a 4 month continuation phase.
+Priftin is only recommended for the treatment of active pulmonary tuberculosis caused by drug-susceptible organisms as part of regimens consisting of a 2-month initial phase followed by a 4-month continuation phase.

-Priftin should be administered at a dose of 600 mg (4 × 150 mg tablets) twice weekly for two months by direct observation of therapy, with an interval of no less than 3 consecutive days (72 hours) between doses, in combination with other antituberculosis drugs as part of an appropriate regimen which includes daily companion drugs such as ethambutol, pyrazinamide, and streptomycin.
+Initial phase (2 Months): Priftin should be administered at a dose of 600 mg twice weekly for two months as directly observed therapy (DOT), with an interval of no less than 3 consecutive days (72 hours) between doses, in combination with other antituberculosis drugs as part of an appropriate regimen which includes daily companion drugs such as isoniazid (INH), ethambutol (EMB) and pyrazinamide (PZA).

-Following the Initial Phase (2 months), Continuation Phase (4 months) treatment may consist of Priftin 600 mg once weekly for 4 months in combination with isoniazid or an appropriate antituberculosis agent for susceptible organisms by direct observation therapy.
+Continuation phase (4 Months): Following the initial phase (2 months), continuation phase (4 months) treatment consists of Priftin 600 mg once weekly for 4 months in combination with isoniazid or another appropriate antituberculosis agent for susceptible organisms administered as directly observed therapy.

 Take Priftin with meals.
-Administration of rifapentine with a meal increases oral bioavailability and may reduce the incidence of gastrointestinal upset, nausea, and/or vomiting. [see Clinical Pharmacology (12.3)].
+Administration of Priftin with a meal increases oral bioavailability and may reduce the incidence of gastrointestinal upset, nausea, and/or vomiting [see Clinical Pharmacology (12.3)].

 Dosage Forms and Strengths

-Priftin is supplied as 150 mg round normal convex dark-pink film-coated tablets debossed "Priftin" on top and "150" on the bottom.
+Priftin is supplied as 150 mg round normal convex dark-pink film-coated tablets debossed "F" on one side of tablet.

 Warnings and Precautions

-Priftin has not been studied as part of the Initial Phase treatment regimen in HIV seropositive patients with pulmonary tuberculosis.
+Priftin has not been evaluated as part of the initial phase treatment regimen in HIV-infected patients with active pulmonary TB.

 Rifapentine is an inducer of CYP450 enzymes.
-Concomitant use of Priftin with other drugs metabolized by these enzymes, such as protease inhibitors and reverse transcriptase inhibitors, may cause a significant decrease in plasma concentrations and loss of therapeutic effect of the protease inhibitor or reverse transcriptase inhibitor. [see Drug Interactions (7.1 and 7.2) and Clinical Pharmacology (12.3)]
+Concomitant use of rifapentine with other drugs metabolized by these enzymes, such as protease inhibitors, certain reverse transcriptase inhibitors, and hormonal contraception may cause a significant decrease in plasma concentrations and loss of therapeutic effect [see Drug Interactions (7.1, 7.2, 7.3, 7.4) and Clinical Pharmacology (12.3)].

 Discoloration of Body Fluids

-Clostridium difficile–associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including the rifamycins, and may range in severity from mild diarrhea to fatal colitis.
-Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.
+Clostridioides difficile–associated diarrhea (CDAD) has been reported with the use of nearly all systemic antibacterial agents, including Priftin, with severity ranging from mild diarrhea to fatal colitis.
+Treatment with antibacterial agents can alter the normal flora of the colon and may permit overgrowth of C. difficile.

 The following serious and otherwise important adverse drug reactions are discussed in greater detail in other sections of labeling: